Storage

 Will a PCIe 5.0 SSD work in a PCIe 4.0 slot?

 Yes, at reduced speed.
 A Gen5 drive in a PCIe 4.0 x4 slot runs at roughly half its rated sequential bandwidth — around 7,000–7,500 MB/s.
-You’re essentially paying Gen5 prices for Gen4 performance.
-Buy a Gen4 drive instead if your platform only has PCIe 4.0 M.2 slots.
+You’re paying Gen5 prices for Gen4 performance.
+If your platform only has PCIe 4.0 M.2 slots, the SK hynix P41 2TB at $159 is the better choice.

 How much NVMe storage do I need for gaming in 2026?